WEST HARRISON, Ind. – Melmer A. “Lou” Roehm fought many battles throughout his life.

 Memorials may be made to the Make A Wish Foundation through the funeral home.

 Historian’s note: Melmer Roehm held the rank of private in the 3rd Marine Raider Battalion.
-We are unable to confirm that he received the Silver Star and Purple Heart.
+We are unable to confirm that he was ever awarded the Silver Star or Purple Heart.